DilanjanDK7/QM_FFT_Feature_Package/HOW-TO.md

    - Large scale: ~1.7GB total
    - Using skip_interpolation=True reduces storage requirements

+3. **Processing Time**
+   - Small scale: ~1-2 seconds
+   - Medium scale: ~5-10 seconds
+   - Large scale: ~88 seconds

+4. **Optimization Tips**
+   - Use analytical gradient method for faster processing
+   - Enable HDF5 compression for efficient storage
+   - Consider batch processing for very large datasets

-3. **Performance Tips**
+5. **Performance Tips**
 - Always use skip_interpolation=True when you don't specifically need grid-interpolated data
 - This provides up to 245x speedup for gradient calculations
 - Only use skip_interpolation=False when you need to:
     - Visualize data on a regular grid
     - Export to NIfTI format (which requires regular grid data)
     - Use tools that specifically require data on a regular grid